 I very much promote waking newborn & small babies from naps when a feed is due.
 That way you are ensuring that nutritional needs are being met during the day and as such, they will be less likely to wake

 due to excessive hunger at night.

-Practicing a feed, play, sleep cycle will help you put structure on this from birth.
-I also recommend that once supply is established, breastfeeding mums move from demand led feeding to structured
+Practising a feed, play, sleep cycle will help you put structure on this from birth.
+I also recommend that once the supply is established, breastfeeding mums move from demand-led feeding to structured

 From 6 months onwards the introduction of solids is very important.
 Get the balance right by offer 3 meals a day once they are ready.
 Ensure a protein meal is offered at lunchtime so that your baby is full going down for their long nap of the day.
 When they are older & the long nap is established that protein meal can be alternated through the day.
 Many consultants feel that protein offered at the evening meal is essential however i prefer that this happens once baby is 10 older as protein is harder to digest you don’t want little stomach issues cropping up at bedtime or during the night!

 When I work directly with clients I provide them with a routine that helps them get this balance right.

 This can be underestimated in terms of its importance in improving sleep.
 Children can get very stimulated in the evening time even though their drive for sleep can be high.
 This second wind style behaviour can also be a sign of over-tiredness.

 I recommend starting the bedtime routine just after your child has had their tea at approx 5 pm.
 Start with a bath if necessary.
 The head back into a brightly lit living space for the last milk feed of the day – this needs to be 1 hour prior to bedtime.